gausby/ecoule/README.md

 # Écoute - A Static Page Generator-Engine
 Écoute is a static page generator engine, written in JavaScript, that runs in a server side javascript-environment.
-It collects data from one or more sources, processes it and output it to one or more outputs.
+It collects data from one or more sources, processes it, and output it to one or more outputs.

 It can, amongst other things, be used to build static blog generators.

 ## Life Cycle
-An Ecoute life cycle begins with reading a configuration object passed to its constructor.
-A configuration object can be empty, but the Ecoute instance will do nothing in that case.
+An Écoute life cycle begins with reading a configuration object passed to its constructor.
+A configuration object can be empty, but the Écouted-instance will do nothing in that case.

     var myEcoute = new Ecoute();